Donna Air

 Donna Marie Theresa Air (born 2 August 1979) is an English actress, producer and philanthropist.

 Early life and education

 Donna Marie Theresa Air was born on 2 August 1979, in Gosforth, North Tyneside, to receptionist Marie (née Lackenby) and mechanical engineer Trevor Air.
 The eldest of three children, Air has a sister, Francesca, and brother, Alexander.

 Air grew up in Gosforth, Newcastle upon Tyne, where she attended St Oswald's Catholic Primary School and later Sacred Heart Convent School and Gosforth High School.

 She also attended First Act Theatre, a local youth theatre group.
 Her fellow students at First Act Theatre included Jill Halfpenny and Anthony McPartlin.
-Air also modeled as a child, appearing in ads for Nissan, Asda, and Lenor.
+Air also modelled as a child, appearing in ads for Nissan, Asda, and Lenor.